Alnaimi-/CYK-Parser-XSLT/readme.txt

-parser.xsl for the CFG parsing implementing the CYK algorithm.
+A generalised NLP parser to check if a certain sentence follows the rules of the CFG.

+The parser implements the CYK algorithm.
+This is provided for in the parser.xsl file.

 Ps. at line 312, there is a deactivated a loop, that would otherwise print all possible tree stuctures that a sentence could be formed.
-For instance the last sentence had 4 different possibilties.
+For instance the last sentence has 4 different possibilties.